-- Proper equipment sized based on testing results done on customer sample of material at the Prater toll lab.
+- Proper equipment sizing based on testing results utilizing the customer’s sample of material at the Prater test/toll lab.

-- Available space was taken into account to size the conveying system for proper transfer of material to the screener.
+- Available space was considered to size the conveying system for proper transfer of material to the screener.

-- A vacuum conveying system was determined optimal for dilute phase conveying under specified conditions.
+- A vacuum conveying system was determined to be optimal for the dilute phase conveying under specified conditions.

-- For time saving purposes and convenience of operation, an automated bulk bag unloading station with a manual dump option was selected.
-Handling operation made simple with an integrated winch for lifting bulk bags to desired platform height for unloading.
-This station is equipped with pneumatically operated massage paddles that agitate packed material and assist with flow out of the bulk bag.
-With transfer of material exists dust and hazardous conditions associated with it.
-To take care of safety concerns, a dust collection system was installed on the unloading station.
+- For time-saving purposes and convenience of operation, an automated bulk bag unloading station with a manual dump option was selected.
+The handling operation was made to be simple with an integrated winch for lifting bulk bags to the desired platform height for unloading.
+This station was equipped with pneumatically operated massage paddles that agitate packed material and assist with flow out of the bulk bag.
+With the transfer of material exists dust and hazardous conditions associated with it.
+A dust collection system was installed on the unloading station to address safety concerns.

-- Before introduction of material into the conveying line, a magnet unit was integrated to ensure that no metal contamination in the product stream exists.
+- Prior to the material entering the conveying line, a magnet unit was integrated to ensure that no metal contamination in the product stream existed.

-- The Prater PAV series rotary airlock valve was used to feed the material into the convey line at proper feed rate.
-Machining of the Prater airlock valves is held to extremely high tolerances and assembled to small clearances in order to deliver maximum air sealing capability.
+- A Prater PAV series rotary airlock valve was used to feed the material into the conveying line at a proper feed rate.
+Machining of the Prater airlock valves is held to extremely high tolerances and assembled with small clearances to deliver maximum air sealing capability.

-- Once the product is discharged into the convey line, a properly sized fan, transfers the material into a filter receiver.
-The receiving hopper is integrated with a dust collection system as well as an explosion mitigation system.
+- Once the product was discharged into the convey line, a properly sized fan transferred the material into a filter receiver.
+The receiving hopper was integrated with a dust collection system as well as an explosion mitigation system.

-- The desired quantities are collected at the filling stations and determined by the integrated scale platform with weight indicators.
+- The desired quantities were collected at the filling stations and determined by the integrated scale platform with weight indicators.

-- The local control panel provides the operators with all the system information needed to start, operate, troubleshoot, pause, and stop the system.
+- The local control panel provided the operators with all the system information needed to start, operate, troubleshoot, pause, and stop the system.

-- The main control panel is the junction for all the equipment connections, information received from the field, and signal inputs/outputs necessary for proper operation.
+- The main control panel was the junction for all the equipment connections, information received from the field, and signal inputs/outputs necessary for proper operation.